NordicSemiconductor/pc-ble-driver/Installation.md

 #### Validating on Ubuntu Linux

 The serial port will appear as `/dev/ttyACMx`.

-**Note:** you need some extra steps to be able to use the device on Linux other than Windows and macOS.

 By default the port is not accessible to all users.
 Type the command below to add your user to the `dialout` group to give it access to the serial port.
 Note that re-login is required for this to take effect.